BattleBit-Community-Servers/Battlebit-Community-Server-Launcher/README.md

 2. Run the script:

 3. The script will create a `SteamCMD` folder in the current directory, download and extract SteamCMD, and run the update command using the environment variables.

+## Launching the server

+You can use the `server.py` file to launch the server after the download script has completed.
+Make sure you set the server varuables  in the .env file befire running the script.